maikururu/itp2020exam/README.md

 ### Description:
 When running the program the following can be expected:
-1. You will be prompted to select the type of program you want to create by entering its numerical value from a displeyed list of all available program types.
+1. You will be prompted to select the type of program you want to create by entering its numerical value from a displayed list of all available program types.\
+    (Be aware that the person in the program demo (Main) has Strength as preferred program type.
+If you select any other type than strength (4) when creating a program at the beginning, the program which you create won't be assigned to the person.)
 2. A new program is created.
 3. Exercises are created.
 4. Exercises are added to the newly created program.
 5. A person is created.
 6. The person is added to a list of persons.
-7. A method checks if a program is reccomendable for the given person.
+7. A method checks if a program is recommendable for the given person.
-8. A program from the list of programs is reccommended to a specific person from the list of persons.
+8. A program from the list of programs is recommended to a specific person from the list of persons.

 PPTS is a system for managing exercises for a home workout program.
 The system manages different exercises of different                types.